pyspeckit/pyspeckit/docs/example_nh3.rst

     The 2-2 transition is used to guess the central velocity and width via gaussian fitting because its hyperfine lines are weaker

 .. figure:: images/nh3_multiline_fit.png
     :alt: Then all 4 lines are simultaneously fit.
-Even upper limits on the 4-4 line can provide helpful contraints on the model
+Even upper limits on the 4-4 line can provide helpful constraints on the model
     :figwidth: 800
     :width: 800

     Then all 4 lines are simultaneously fit.
-Even upper limits on the 4-4 line can provide helpful contraints on the model
+Even upper limits on the 4-4 line can provide helpful constraints on the model